devashishkumar/angular-datatable/README.md

   ]
 ```

-## To execute this application, follow these steps after cloning the project
+## To use this application, follow these steps after cloning the project

 1. `npm install`
 2. `ng serve`